eddyluursema/modeltrain/DR4018/Preset7/README.md

 * Click on the signal sg7 in the RocRail interface several times
 * Look at the test DR4018 and the logging

-**If only Dutch signals with three colours are available using preset 7 has the disdavantage of wasting an output per signal thus leaving a DR4018 with fout unused outputs.
+**:white_check_mark:If only Dutch signals with three colours are available using preset 7 has the disdavantage of wasting an output per signal thus leaving a DR4018 with four unused outputs.
 Using preset 1 can be an advantage.**